On this page you can find out about scams:

-To keep up to date with all the latest scams follow us on Twitter @AberdeenshireTS
+To keep up to date with all the latest scams follow us on Twitter @AberdeenshireTS.

-Get Safe Online recently launched A Rough Guide to Online Safety.
+Get Safe Online recently launched the Rough Guide to Online Safety.
 This is a joint initiative between the Government, law enforcement, leading businesses and the public sector.
 The aim is to provide computer users and small businesses with free, independent, user-friendly advice that will allow them to use the internet confidently, safely and securely.

-Forty percent of computer users have experienced virus attacks and it is estimated that over a thousand new computer viruses emerge every month.
+40% of computer users have experienced virus attacks and it is estimated that over a thousand new computer viruses emerge every month.
 With significant potential for online viruses, scams and privacy violations, the - Rough Guide to Online Safety - provides a snapshot of digital security and smart surfing for every scenario.

 The objective is to encourage everyone to take some time out of their week to learn more about internet safety and to make sure that their computer is properly protected.